TMDL and ARP Investigations

 The San Diego Water Board works collaboratively with stakeholder groups to address impaired water bodies throughout the region.
 The development steps of a TMDL investigation include assessing the water body, defining total loads, developing allocations, and implementation plans to address the water quality impairment(s).

-A TMDL investigation may result in adopting a TMDL as a Basin Plan amendment, or alternative restoration plans may be identified to address water quality impairments.
-Some examples of alternative plans include use of existing permits such as the Regional MS4 Permit, investigative orders, and cleanup and abatement orders.
-TMDL projects that currently are under development.
+A TMDL investigation may result in adopting a TMDL as a Basin Plan amendment, or advance restoration plans (ARPs) may be identified to address water quality impairments.
+Some examples of ARPs include use of existing permits such as the Regional MS4 Permit, investigative orders, and cleanup and abatement orders.
+TMDL and ARP projects listed are currently under development.

 Lagoons Investigations: